QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### <br>Step 1: Provision EC2 Instance<br/>

-We begin by spinning up an EC2 Instance of Red Hat Linux that will serve as our Web Server: We launch our EC2 instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)
+We begin by spinning up an EC2 Instance of Red Hat Linux that will serve as our NFS Server: We launch our EC2 instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)

 **i.** We open the AWS console and click on **"EC2"**, then we scroll up and click on **"Launch Instance"**.